alemassaad/CSE306-Computer-Graphic/README.md

 # CSE306-Computer-Graphic
-Repository for Computer Graphics Class
+Repository for the Computer Graphics class at Ecole Polytechnique